 The Roles You Need on Your Content Marketing Team

-Based on years of experience (and a few mistakes of our own), I’ve compiled what I believe are the most important roles in content marketing.
-Each of these help fill gaps, keep you on track, and provide the quality control needed to help you build a strong, healthy operation.
+Based on years of experience (and a few mistakes of our own), we’ve compiled this list of the most important roles in content marketing.
+Each of these roles performs a core function, fills gaps, keeps you on track, and provides the quality control needed to build a healthy operation.

-As you continue to refine your operation, I’d encourage you to review these periodically to see how your team’s workload can be arranged to support these.
+As you continue to refine your operation, review your team’s workload periodically.
+It may be better arranged to support everyone’s needs.

-Marketing leader: Whether it’s your company founder, your CMO, or other higher up, the content marketing machine needs a driver.
+Whether it’s your company founder, your CMO, or other higher up, the content marketing machine needs a driver.
 This role acts as the liaison between business development and marketing, as marketing’s primary function is to support sales.
-Marketing leaders also coordinate with company leaders, to ensure content strategy aligns with the company’s short-term and long-term goals, as well as brand stakeholders, to ensure all content reflects the brand’s voice and visual language.
+Marketing leaders coordinate with company leaders (to ensure content strategy aligns with the company’s goals) and brand stakeholders (to ensure all content reflects the brand’s voice and visual identity).